mikerootrjg/SBSS_Nucleo_Streamer/README.md

 # SBSS_Nucleo_Streamer

-FW for a Nucleo board that collects Stroke and Sequence signals and streams them over USB
+FW for a ST Nucleo board that collects Stroke and Sequence signals and streams them over USB

 ## HW setup

+This project runs on a NUCLEO-F767ZI board<br>
-Nucleo FW will read an encoder input and up to 5 sequence signals
+The FW will read an encoder input and up to 5 sequence signals, and output the results over USB

 ### The following modifications should be made on the Nucleo board:

 For PA0:
-* SB173 ON (this is the default)
+* SB173 ON (this is the default, should not need a mod)
-* SB180 OFF (this is the default)
+* SB180 OFF (this is the default, should not need a mod)

 For PA1:
 * SB13 OFF (this is NOT default, please remove)

 ### Signals should be connected to the Nucleo as follows:

 | Signal      | uC Periph ID | uC Pin ID | Nucleo pin  |
 | ----------- | ------------ | --------- | ----------- |
 | Enc A       | TIM5_CH1     | PA0       | CN11 Pin 28 |